Alaska Water Quality at a Glance

 Prepare for Extreme Cold

 Insulate and protect lines where needed.
-During severe cold snaps, some homes run water briefly to prevent freezing.
+During severe cold snaps, some homes run water briefly to reduce freezing risk.
 Keep emergency water on hand in case of outages.

 Alaska Cities We Cover